|

 the text string "how to determine taxable income",

-or anything like it, only occurs once, or in only one regulation.
+or anything like it only occurs once, or is in one regulation.

 |